 Not knowing what to expect always adds anxiety.
 Your recruiter will probably tell you how long the interview is going to take ahead of time, but if not, be sure to ask.
 Thirty minutes to one hour is typical for a phone interview.
 It's best to take the call from a place that's quiet and where you're comfortable.

 Test Your Communication Technology Ahead of Time

 How are you and the recruiter planning to connect?
 If it's just a simple phone call, wearing headphones equipped with a microphone can help cut out distracting ambient noise.
-If you're going to have a video call—for instance, using Skype or Google Hangouts—log into your account well in advance and do a trial run with a friend.
+If you're going to have a video call—for instance, using Skype or Zoom—log into your account well in advance and do a trial run with a friend.
 You may need to adjust the microphone-input levels on your computer.
 And here's a professional tip: Don't just place your laptop flat on the kitchen table.
 Elevate it by putting it on a stack of books so you're looking directly into the camera.
 It's a much more flattering angle for everyone.

 Follow the Four Cs of Tone